 - Purchase the complete Expat Arrivals Chile Guide (PDF)

-Expats in Chile who are looking to settle or work in the country will have to consider the various visas, whether for a temporary stay or permanent residence.
+Expats who are looking to settle or work in Chile must do extensive research and consider the various visas to decide which would suit their purposes best, whether for a temporary stay or permanent residence.

 Tourist visas for Chile

-Visitors to Chile will need their passports on arrival.
-In order to be granted entry, they will usually be required to show border officials proof of funds for the duration of their stay and evidence of their scheduled departure date.
-Expats should note that some nationals, such as Australians and Mexicans, will need to pay a reciprocity fee in cash on arrival in Chile.
+Citizens of many countries, including South Africa, the US, Canada and most of Europe are unlikely to need to apply for a visa for stays in Chile of up to 90 days.
+These visitors will need their passports on arrival, and they may need to show proof of funds for the duration of their stay and evidence of their scheduled departure date.
+Expats should note that some nationals, such as Australians, will need to pay a reciprocity fee in cash on arrival in Chile.

 Residence visas for Chile